Evenings in East Tampa

 Speaker Ann Paul teaches us about two of Florida’s rarest wading birds -- Reddish Egrets and Roseate Spoonbills.
 Exquisitely designed to forage in diverse ways, learn how this has affected their biology, behavior, and physical structures.
 Ann will talk about conservation status, nesting activities and population, along with efforts by Audubon Florida and local, state and federal agencies to promote and protect these birds.

 UNTIL FURTHER NOTICE, MEETINGS ARE BEING HELD ONLINE!

 Tampa Audubon's Monthly General Meetings run from September through May the 1st Thursday of each month and are open to members and non-members alike.
+Prior to COVID, meetings were held at the Hillsborough County Extension Office in Seffner, but then we started holding them online.
+We are currently looking for a new meeting space.
 An annual joint meeting is held each July with the Suncoast Native Plant Society and Tampa Sierra Club.
 The location is announced in early summer.
-Meetings are held at the Hillsborough County Extension Office located at 5339 CR 579, Seffner, 33584 (1/2 mile south of exit 10 on I-4) in the Conference Center, behind the main building (enter through the black iron gate).

 The General Meeting schedule is as follows:

 6:00 pm - Photo Club meets: Bring some of your recent best photos to share with the group, or just come to enjoy the pictures.
 Bring photos on a flash drive.